selsamman/redux-reactions/README.md

 ## State Composition

-Although your reactions may be written to be aware of the entire state graph you might actually want to have them be independent of where they fit into the state of a large application.
+Although your reactions may be written to be aware of the entire state graph you might actually want to have them be independent of where they fit into the state graph of a large application.
 For example you might have multiple todoLists and select a  'current one' or you might have several todoLists active at the same time.
-In all cases your reactions need not know anything other than what they need to manage a single todoList just as you would expect your todoList component to only know about the todoList it was dealing with.
+In all cases your todoList reactions should be ignorant of these details and just manage a single todoList..

 Let's say you wanted to have multiple todoLists with one active at a time.
 Your state might look like this:
 ```